malltaf/zsh-oh-installer/README.md

 `-r`: only deletion is performed.
 *Script priority = 1 (highest);*
 Example: `bash zsh-oh-installer.sh -y -t fatllama` - this command will install all with the fatllama theme.
 Example: `bash zsh-oh-installer.sh -y -t fatllama -r` - because of the priority this command will only delete.

-Also, the script will offer to install a shell for root (only in Linux).

 ## Included plugins
 Simple plugins: